 If you order 25 pizzas for your office party, consider that the delivery person will be managing a big load and that even if they are driving a car, they can probably only fit your order in on a run.
 Don’t skimp on the 20% and consider adding money on top of that tip for their effort!

-Hoofin’ it up a couple of stairs here and there is par for the course for big city deliveries, but if you live on an fifth floor walkup, consider stepping up your tip in appreciation of all the steps your food hero will need to climb.
+Hoofin’ it up a couple of stairs here and there is par for the course for big city deliveries, but if you live on a fifth-floor walkup, consider stepping up your tip in appreciation of all the steps your food hero will need to climb.

 When tipping on Grubhub, the tip money goes straight to the delivery drivers, as it should.
 Some orders may include an additional “delivery fee”, but this is not a tip – drivers do not receive this money – so make sure not to deduct this charge from your tip amount.